psychemedia/storytelling-notes/butterball.md

 When the witch came back from the town she picked up her bag, threw it over her shoulder, and walked away.
 But she had not gone far before the thorns began to prick her back, and she said, " Jack, I think thou'st got some pins about thee, lad."

 As soon as she had got home she emptied the bag upon a clean white sheet that she had ready.
-But when she found that there was nothing in the bag but thorns she was very angry and said, ' ' Fll catch thee to-morrow, Jack, and I'll boil thee."
+But when she found that there was nothing in the bag but thorns she was very angry and said, "I'll catch thee to-morrow, Jack, and I'll boil thee."

 The next day she met Jack again, and asked him for some butter-milk, and told him that if he would not give it her she would put him into her bag again.
 But Jack said he would give her no butter-milk, so she put him into hor bag, and again she bethought her that she had forgotten something for which she would have to go back to the town.